ImageMagick/ImageMagick/README.md

 * [Draw](https://www.imagemagick.org/Usage/draw/): add shapes or text to an image.
 * [Decorate](https://www.imagemagick.org/Usage/crop/): add a border or frame to an image.
 * [Special effects](https://www.imagemagick.org/Usage/blur/): blur, sharpen, threshold, or tint an image.
-* [Animation](https://www.imagemagick.org/Usage/anim_basics/): create a GIF animation sequence from a group of images.
 * [Text & comments](https://www.imagemagick.org/Usage/text/): insert descriptive or artistic text in an image.
 * [Image gradients](https://www.imagemagick.org/script/gradient.php): create a gradual blend of one color whose shape is horizontal, vertical, circular, or ellipical.
 * [Image identification](https://www.imagemagick.org/script/identify.php): describe the format and attributes of an image.